-Duchess Meghan Previously Shared Sweet Gesture For Future Daughter, Who Might Have ‘M’ Name
+Meghan Markel Previously Shared Sweet Gesture For Future Daughter, Who Might Have ‘M’ Name

 — People (@people) June 2, 2018

-So are there children in Prince Harry and Duchess Meghan’s future?
+So are there children in Prince Harry and Meghan’s future?
 Judging by their behavior on their wedding day, they have skills in dealing with children.
 Yahoo!
-News reported that the couple was drawn to the smallest members of the royal party – four-year-old Prince George and three-year-old Princess Charlotte.
+News reported that the couple was drawn to the smallest members of the royal party: 4-year-old Prince George and 3-year-old Princess Charlotte.
 It was important to the Duke and Duchess of Sussex that they have some good family photos and they played and laughed with the children so pictures would show a joyous wedding party.

 Harry and Meghan once spoke about future children with Mishal Husain of BBC.
-Harry’s first response was to laugh and say, “Not currently, no.” He then became more serious and gave the answer that is heard from many young couples, “No, of course, you know, I think one step at a time.”
+Harry’s first response was to laugh and say, “Not currently, no.” He then became more serious and gave the answer that is heard from many young couples.

+“No, of course, you know, I think one step at a time,” he said.
 He is a royal though, and now Meghan is as well, and children are expected from royal couples.
 Likely mindful of this, Harry added, “Hopefully we’ll start a family in the near future.”

 Inside sources say that the newlyweds are eager to start a family and hope to have at least two children.
 If one of them is a girl, we’re betting she will have the initials M.M. and will at some point be given that gorgeous two-tone Cartier French Tank Watch as a gift.